Tag Archive for: Accounting

 There are other tax issues that a startup accountant may assist you with, such as sales taxes, local taxes, and accounting for any fixed assets.
 Accurate records will help you prepare for your business tax returns at year-end.

 From a tax perspective, startup founders can save a lot of time and effort with books that are ready to go for tax season.
-There’s no need to scramble for records related to business expenses — they’ll already be recorded in the Xendoo cloud-based accounting system.
+There’s no need to scramble for records related to business expenses — they’ll already be recorded in the xendoo cloud-based accounting system.

 Financial Reporting

-One huge advantage of working with Xendoo is that you’ll have an accounting system in place that provides you with the reports when you need them.
+One huge advantage of working with xendoo is that you’ll have an accounting system in place that provides you with the reports when you need them.
 You don’t have to read paper receipts or sit at your office computer to see financial reports or bank transactions.

-This enables you to respond to changing conditions as they happen, minimizing the risk of losses or missed opportunities.
-Xendoo provides accurate financial reporting, including a balance sheet and income statement.
+This enables you to respond to changing conditions as they happen, minimizing the risk of losses or missed opportunities. xendoo provides accurate financial reporting, including a balance sheet and income statement.

 The accounts payable and receivable reports include an overview of outstanding accounts, so you can make quick business decisions based on current information.
-Startup accounting with Xendoo can also help you reach out to customers who are overdue on their invoices.
+Startup accounting with xendoo can also help you reach out to customers who are overdue on their invoices.

 Complete, accurate, and up-to-date financial reports are available at any time.
 Every entry is tax-coded, so no extra work is needed to prepare for filing taxes or being audited.